 Words matter.
 Not a new thought, but it has to be said again and again.
 The words we choose can make something clear, or make it mysterious.
 They can help people understand, or confuse them more than ever.
 Words can invite the reader or listener ‘in’, or they can keep them ‘out’.

-My name is Sally Percival, I co-chair The National Co-production Advisory Group and The Think Local Act Personal Partnership, but more importantly I care for my son Alex and my mother Audree both of whom have a personal budget that I manage.
+My name is Sally Percival, I co-chair The National Co-production Advisory Group (NCAG) and The Think Local Act Personal Partnership (TLAP) and I a member of The Coalition for Collaborative Care Co-production Team, but more importantly